vernonclarke/SPNfinal/README.md

 3. **Install [Jupyter Notebook](https://jupyter.org)**

-   The simplest method to install Jupyter Notebook is via Conda using the command in Terminal:
+   The simplest method to install Jupyter Notebook is via Conda using the command in `terminal`:

    ```bash
    conda install -c conda-forge notebook